mathpn/listme/README.md

 [ ] summary per file
 [ ] colorful output with emojis
-[ ] complete regex (right now it's too simple) to find tags [ ] option to customize tags
+[x] complete regex (right now it's too simple) to find tags [ ] option to customize tags
 [ ] configuration wizard (emoji support)
 [ ] multiline comment support (may be difficult and not worth it?)
-[ ] gitpython integration to show git hashes and authors optionally
+[ ] git integration to show git authors optionally